TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 ### Quantile Tables
 ---

 Lets say we're searching for a used car, but we have no idea what a fair price would be.
 Enter quantile tables.
 These tables aren't super eye-catching, but they're very practical tools for determining what we should be paying for a given car.
 They take two numeric values, and in this example I'll use odometer (miles the car has been driven) and price given that it's a very practical combination when searching for a decent used car.
 The x axis (columns) will be grouped by a range of odometers determined by percentiles.
-0-10th percentile may be 0-25000 miles driven, 11-20 could be 25000-50000, etc. Once these groups are determined we slice the our dataframe into 10 seperate frames according to which category they fall under (a car with 12500 miles will be in the first group while 45000 will be in the second).
+0-10th percentile may be 0-25000 miles driven, 11-20 could be 25000-50000, etc. Once these groups are determined we slice the our dataframe into 10 separate frames according to which category they fall under (a car with 12500 miles will be in the first group while 45000 will be in the second).
 Finally, we find percentiles for the prices of cars within each group.
 This sounds somewhat complicated but the graphs are far easier to understand and resemble simple heatmaps.

 ### Grouped by Odometer - Means of Price
 ![all.png](img/all.png)